The following information will assist in preparing your child for their stay at Stewart House.

 - Rash/ Swimming vests.
 Special Stewart House rash vests are supplied and the children must wear them when swimming in any pool.

-- Midriff or singlet tops due to risk of sunburn
+- Midriff or singlet tops (due to the risk of sunburn)

 - Personal food items

-- Hair dryers and hair straighteners (due to risk of electrical fire)
+- Hairdryers and hair straighteners (due to the risk of electrical fire)

 - Tobacco and alcohol